fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

   >**Note:** Currently, the fleetctl package command does not provide support for signing Windows osquery installers.
 Windows installers can be signed after building.

-The `fleetctl package` command provides suppport for signing and notarizing macOS osquery installers via the `--sign-identity` and `--notarize` flags.
+The `fleetctl package` command provides support for signing and notarizing macOS osquery installers via the `--sign-identity` and `--notarize` flags.
 Check out the example below: